defx/dynamo/README.md

 ## If your only tool is a hammer then every problem looks like a nail

-If you're building a website that is server rendered and content-rich (e.g., blog, e-commerce shop, etc) then it's likely that 80-100% of your JavaScript requirements can be solved in a very simple, performant, and easily maintainable way by using a small library such as Dynamo.
+If you're building a website that is server rendered and content-rich (e.g., blog, e-commerce shop, etc) then it's likely that 80-100% of your JavaScript requirements can be solved in a very simple, performant, and easily maintainable way without reactive templating.
+Dynamo is designed specifically to support this approach, whilst also giving you the flexibility to provide the bare minimum amount of templating required when its really needed.

 ### Two types of reactive updates